 Toronto is one of North America’s top three financial markets and a leader in professional services in the areas of assurance, audit and tax.
 As a graduate of our program, you will be able to combine your superior accounting training with a wealth of job opportunities.

 With this comprehensive degree, you can pursue a career in public accounting firms, government, not-for-profit organizations, major corporations, small businesses and financial institutions as an accountant, budget analyst, taxation specialist, auditor or treasurer.
 Maybe you’re an entrepreneur at heart.
 The training you receive at Humber will give you the skills and confidence to set up your own accounting practice or company.
 It can also prepare you to pursue graduate studies in accounting or related fields.
-It’s a foundation that allows you to do exactly what you want.

 On February 10, 2016, the Humber College Accounting Association hosted the inaugural #ILuvAccounting event at Lakeshore Campus.